The Latest: Documents give details of charges against police

 The department has said the officers could face punishment ranging from a reprimand to firing.

-An investigation focused on allegations that officers who support President Donald Trump conspired to retaliate against the porn actress over her claims she had sex with Trump before he became president.
+An investigation into the arrest focused on allegations that officers who support President Donald Trump conspired to retaliate against the porn actress over her claims she had sex with Trump before he was elected.
 An internal review found the arrest was improper but not planned or politically motivated.

-The documents released Thursday contain charges accusing one officer of giving approval to the raid and not giving "proper weight to the potential negative consequences."
-Charges against some officers include not properly supervising subordinates and not ensuring that subordinates properly documented the hours they worked.
+The documents released Thursday contain charges accusing one officer of giving tacit approval of the operation without giving "proper weight to the potential negative consequences."
+Charges against some officers include not properly supervising subordinates and not ensuring subordinates properly documented the hours they worked.

 5:22 a.m.